The Best Car Insurance in North Carolina for 2022

 Erie has a user satisfaction score of 4.5 out of 5.
 Its claims score of 5 out of 5 is the highest among companies rated by MoneyGeek.

-North Carolina Farm Bureau has a satisfaction score of 4.5 out of 5, the second-highest, and a matching 4.5 out of 5 for claims.
+North Carolina Farm Bureau has a satisfaction score of 4.5 out of 5 and a matching 4.5 out of 5 for claims.
 This makes it the second-best car insurance company in North Carolina.

-Best Car Insurance in North Carolina for Drivers on a Budget
+Best Car Insurance in North Carolina for Minimum Coverage

 MoneyGeek’s Pick: Nationwide